 PCI Requirement 12 states that compliant organizations are required to "maintain a policy that addresses information security for employees and contractors."
 This requirement's recommendations for data security include:

-Reviewing your policy once per year may be enough to squeak by for compliance, but it won't really protect your environment.
+Annually reviewing your policy may be enough to squeak by for compliance, but it won't protect your environment.
 In this blog, you'll learn why an outdated data security policy can increase your risks and how to identify and fix vulnerabilities.

 13 Reasons Outdated Data Security Policies Put You At Risk